 - How is the RPL token used?

-- Why would I want to offer my customers proof of stake services?
+- Why would I want to offer our users proof of stake services?

-All the benefits of Casper with none of the infrastructure required!
+All the benefits of staking in ETH2 with none of the infrastructure required!

 Rocket Pool — General